snatvb/immutability-helper/README.md

 ```

 Since javascript doesn't have this "feature", the same applies to
-`immutability-helper`.
+`variable-immutability-helper`.
 The reason why this is practically impossible in
-javascript and by extension `immutability-helper` is the following:
+javascript and by extension `variable-immutability-helper` is the following:

 ```js
 var state = {}